0 Items in Your Cart

 Industries & Professions /

 Stunt performers work on a wide variety of scenes that have the potential for causing serious injury, including car crashes and chases; fist and sword fights; falls from cars, motorcycles, horses, and buildings; airplane and helicopter gags; rides through river rapids; and confrontations with animals, such as in a buffalo stampede.
-Although they are hired as actors, they rarely perform a speaking role.
+They are hired as actors, but they rarely perform a speaking role.
 Some stunt performers specialize in one type of stunt.